ianandersonlol/HiveTransition/docs/galigand_dock.md

 This file contains the command-line flags for the Rosetta executable.
 It specifies the input PDB file, the params file for the ligand, the constraint file, and other settings for the docking run.

 ### 3. `submit.sh`
-This is a SLURM submission script that runs the GaliGand docking protocol.
+This is a SLURM submission script that runs the GALigand docking protocol.
 It sets up the environment, and then executes the Rosetta executable with the specified flags and XML script.

 ### 4. `4Epimv7.cst`
 This is a constraint file for Rosetta.
 It defines constraints that are used to guide the docking simulation.